francisjervis/venture-capital-research/deals.md

 ### <summary>Abstract</summary>

 > How to valuate accurately a new venture is a critical and under-researched question in entrepreneurial financing.
 Leveraging established theories in strategic management, this research study develops an integrative theoretical framework to examine whether venture capitalists’ valuation of a new venture can be explained by variables identified in the strategy literature as important to predicting firm-level economic performance.
-A systematic linkage between well- developed theories in strategy and venture capital valuation practice are corroborated empirically.
+A systematic linkage between well-developed theories in strategy and venture capital valuation practice are corroborated empirically.
 This research study proposes a complementary method to extant valuation methods to valuate a new venture.
 </details>

 ---